Turn online writing practice into academic writing! #

 - Do you wonder how to prepare your teens to use technology in their writing projects?

-In High School Writing Projects, students will choose their subject and format, follow individual customized project guidelines, and complete assignments on a weekly basis.
-They’ll receive feedback and instruction, working one-on-one, directly with the teacher.
+In High School Writing Projects, students will choose their subject and format, learn the principles involved in crafting a compelling presentation, write a script and create an accompanying presentation with graphics.
+Assignments will be completed on a weekly basis.
+Students will receive feedback and instruction, working directly with the teacher.
 Access to fellow peers’ work will encourage interaction, support, and growth in critical thinking, revision, and editing skills.

 From the initial stage of selecting the topic to formulating the thesis and stepping through research and revision, Lucy Olson, your Writing Projects instructor, offers warm, supportive, capable feedback that walks your student through the entire process.

 This class is designed for high school students who are capable of independent work.
-We’ll focus on a variety of writing forms for the high school years, preparing students to meet the requirements of college writing.
 Students will gain practice with academic standards, while still preserving their personal flair.

 Professional Feedback: Personal, positive teacher feedback will offer each student concrete steps to expand and strengthen current writing skills.